 Walt was so jacked after the murder he wrote all night.
 This was the work he was born to do.

 Next day, Walt had Dom meet him at a train station under the pretense that he had a briefcase full of prime U2 tickets.
 When the scalper bent down to pick up the case, Walt stuck a Kung Fu card in his back pocket and shoved him in front of the train.

 In the alley behind the reggae bar he saw the drug ripoff guy being pummeled by three beefy guys who smashed his head in with pool cues.
 Walt walked over and dropped a Kung Fu card on the body, taking the credit.

 The next day, Walt ran into the A&R weasel backstage and asked him if he wanted to do a bump.
 They found an empty room and Walt laid out a long line.
 “This doesn’t taste like coke,” the guy said, then collapsed.
 A Kung Fu card for him, too.

 The newspapers had a name for Chicago’s new serial murderer: The Kung Fu Killer.
-The last victims were the two gang members who killed Tondric in a robbery the previous week.
+Walt’s last victims were the two gang members who killed Tondric in a robbery the previous week.
 Walt was devastated when he heard the news on MTV.
 Tondric’s former scalping partner Tony saw the whole thing, but was vague to police because he ain’t no snitch.
 But he told Walt who it was because he knew they were tight.

 Walt shot one of Tondric’s killers, a drug dealer, when he came over to the car to make a sale, and hit the other as he was reaching for his gun.
 Walt started to throw some cards on the bodies, but stopped himself.
 That was for Tondric.